Managing your digital identity

 Digital footprints

 Your digital footprint is the information left behind when you go online.
-There are two types of digital footprint;
+There are two types of digital footprint:

-Active - things that you are intentionally sharing/publishing/submitting online.
+Things that you are intentionally sharing/publishing/submitting online.
 This includes social media activity, emails and online chats, location tags, information submitted to online forms, message boards and forum posts.

-Passive - this may include your IP address, browsing history, purchasing habits and online behaviour.
+This may include your IP address, browsing history, purchasing habits and online behaviour.
 This data can be used to build customer profiles and customise users’ online experience.

 Remember that it isn’t just your actions that can impact your digital footprint.
 Anything that anyone else posts about you online can have an impact including photos and statuses your friends tag you in, and even reviews you leave on shopping websites such as Amazon and eBay.